Our use of cookies

 We’d like to set Google Analytics cookies to help us to improve our website by collecting and reporting information on how you use it.
 The cookies collect information in a way that does not directly identify anyone.

-Our business
+Our business operations and organisaton structure

 Vesuvius plc is a public limited company, listed on the London Stock Exchange, and a constituent of the FTSE 250 index.
 Vesuvius develops and manufactures high-technology products and solutions for supply to the steel and casting industries under the brand names Vesuvius and Foseco.
-Vesuvius has a global presence with operations in 41 countries delivering cost competitive products and time efficient service.
-Vesuvius has 79 sales offices, 54 production sites and places industry experts at many customer locations.
+Vesuvius has a global presence with operations in 40 countries delivering cost competitive products and time efficient service.
+Vesuvius has 68 sales offices, 55 production sites and places industry experts at many customer locations.
 Vesuvius’ business is operated through 2 divisions – Steel and Foundry – with the Steel Division organised around three product lines – Steel Flow Control, Advanced Refractories and Digital Services.
-For more information on Vesuvius’ business please refer to our 2019 Annual Report.
+For more information on Vesuvius’ business please refer to our 2022 Annual Report.

 Vesuvius is committed to protecting the health and safety of our employees, customers, suppliers, contractors, visitors and others affected by our operations.
 We do not condone Slavery or Human Trafficking.
 We will never knowingly engage in these activities in our own business and will not tolerate them if we find them within our supply chain.
 Vesuvius’ Code of Conduct expressly prohibits forced or child labour in our operations.
 This is supported by our Human Rights Policy which reflects the principles contained within the United Nations Universal Declaration of Human Rights, the International Labour Organisation’s Fundamental Conventions on Labour Standards and the United Nations Global Compact.

-Our supply chain and purchasing procedures
+Our supply chain due diligence procedures

 Vesuvius sources raw materials, other tradeable goods and ancillary supplies for our manufacturing processes on a global, regional and site-specific basis.
 The Group VP Procurement and his team are responsible for purchasing identified categories of major raw materials used across the Group, together with the procurement of logistics.
 Our largest purchasing spend is raw materials (predominantly in the form of high-quality technical grade treated minerals and chemicals) the majority of which is organised, monitored and controlled by Global Category Directors, reporting to the Group VP Procurement.
 Individuals within the Group Purchasing organisation are also responsible for global logistics procurement, supplier quality and development, procurement intelligence and standardisation of purchasing processes.
 All purchasing of goods and services not undertaken at the Group level is undertaken by the Business Units and local sites, being sourced from both global and local suppliers.
 Operational responsibility for integration of modern slavery into business practices is held by our purchasing professionals, at Group and business unit level.